 Dress Appropriately and Use Personal Cooling Gear

-Dressing for the weather in lightweight and light-colored clothing (preferably cotton) will go a long way in helping you keep your cool.
-Wear a hat with a brim and use spritzers, clip-on personal fans, and wet washcloths or wipes to keep skin moist and cool.
+Dress for the weather in lightweight and light-colored clothing (preferably cotton, rayon, or a sports performance fabric).
+Wear a hat with a brim and use spritzers, clip-on personal fans, and wet washcloths or wipes to keep your skin moist and cool.

-If you're staying at a Disney World Resort hotel, take advantage of Disney's Extra Magic Hours program to give yourself extra time in the parks when the temperatures and crowds are not as intense.
+Stay at a Disney World Resort hotel so you can take advantage of Disney's Extra Magic Hours program to give yourself extra time in the parks when the temperatures and crowds are not as intense.
 There is no extra charge for guests of Disney Resort.

 Grab a Cool Drink

-It's important to stay hydrated!
-Try any of these top Disney World drinks — they're sure to hit the spot on a hot day!
+It's extremely important to stay hydrated.
+Try any of these top Disney World drinks.
 Club Cool, in Epcot, lets you sample soft drinks from around the world.
-Hey, there's nothing more refreshing than a cold glass of Japan's Vegitabeta, right?
-And, no, that's not vegetable soda, it's an apricot and passionfruit flavored, drink with a hint of carrot.
+How about a refreshing cold glass of Japan's Vegitabeta?
+No, it's not vegetable soda; it's an apricot- and passionfruit-flavored drink with a hint of carrot.
 Or go for an iconic pineapple Dole whip or readily available ice cream.

 Get Wet in the Parks

-Carrying around a personal misting fan helps, but an oversized water mister is way more comfortable.
-Here's where to find all the misting stations in Disney World's most popular parks.
+You can carry around a personal misting fan, but an over-sized water mister provides far more cool comfort.
+Look for misting stations around Disney World's most popular parks.

-- Disney's Magic Kingdom: You will get wet if you ride Splash Mountain, but beware of the long lines and get a FastPass+ for this ride.
-Even if you carry a personal misting device, you can find cool mist sprayers in several park locations — including the Cool Scanner in Tomorrowland and the Tiki's in Adventureland that provide mists and random squirts of water.
+- Disney's Magic Kingdom: A ride on Splash Mountain should cool you down, but beware of long lines; you might want to get a FastPass+ for this ride.
+Even if you carry a personal misting device, you can find cool mist sprayers in several park locations — including the Cool Scanner in Tomorrowland and the Tikis in Adventureland that provide mists and random squirts of water.
 In Fantasyland, kids can cool off at the Casey Jr. Splash 'N' Soak Station.